OWASP Top 10 and Snort Rule Creation

 )

-The first rule can detect path traversals from multiple URLs as it reads the GET message.
-The downside is that it will make a lot of false positives.
+The first rule can detect path traversals across multiple URLs because it reads the GET request.
+The downside is that it will generate many false positives.

-The second rule focuses on just 1 URL, leading to fewer false positives.
+The second rule focuses on a single URL, resulting in fewer false positives.

 The third rule I want to mention in this section is shown below.
 It can be used to detect remote file inclusions.
 Like the last rule, it focuses on 1 URL.